 African proverbs also offer a fascinating insight into the cultures that created them.
 Many of them draw their inspiration from the continent's unique flora and fauna, while others paint a picture of life in a traditional village.
 Often, the proverbs' exotic nature can make them difficult to interpret for those that live far from the jungles and savannahs of Africa.
 In this article, we explore the meaning of ten different proverbs and try to find their popular counterparts.

 A Roaring Lion Kills No Game

 This simple proverb originates from Uganda, and can be interpreted in several ways.
 In the same way that a lion must use stealth to stalk his prey rather than announcing his position and scaring the target away, it's best to work quietly towards your goals rather than bragging about an achievement prematurely.
 Similarly, the proverb also suggests that sitting around and talking loudly about doing something ultimately achieves nothing.
 Essentially, it translates along the lines of "actions speak louder than words".

 Rain Beats the Leopard's Skin But it Does Not Wash Out the Spots

 This Ghanaian proverb is a more elaborate version of the well-known saying "a leopard can't change its spots".
 In the same way that no matter how long a leopard stands in the rain, its spots will never wash away, you can't change a person's true character regardless of how hard you try.
 Similarly, it can also be interpreted as a caution to look after your reputation.
-If you become known for bad behaviour, it's difficult to change a person's opinion of you no matter how many good deeds you do thereafter.
+If you become known for bad behavior, it's difficult to change a person's opinion of you no matter how many good deeds you do thereafter.

 03 of 10